Guest photographer Denny Barnes caught one of his hummingbird friends out in the snow. His description:

-Click on the thumbnails below to see more of the dog.
-He’s adorable.
+Click on the thumbnails below to see more of the cute dog with an important job.

 I’ll have more photos from the SummerFest tomorrow.

 Just a baby praying mantis.
 It was pretty still for the photo shoot but decided he wanted to take off after a few shots.

 I wait for these little critters to appear every year along the edge of the water canal at the east end of Water St. These cinnabar moth caterpillars eat the wild tangsy ragwort like it’s going out of style.
 Farmers use them to get rid of the ragwort because it’s poisonous to horses and cattle.

 Click on the thumbnail at right to see a close-up view of one of the caterpillars.